Saturday, August 31, 2013

 There were nursing infants, many of them with the summer bowel complaint that sent infant mortality soaring during the hot months; there were children with measles, not quarantined; there were children with opthalmia, a contagious eye disease; there were children scarred with vermin bites; there were adults with typhoid; there was a case of puerperal septicemia, lying on a vermin-infested bed without sheets or pillow cases; a family consisting of a pregnant mother, a crippled child and two others living on dry bread; a young girl dying of tuberculosis amid the very conditions that had produced the disease.

-In 1903 Schiff donated the house to the Settlement.
-Three years later the house next door, at No. 267, was donated by another German-Jewish philanthropist, Morris Loeb.
+In 1903, Schiff donated the house to the Settlement.
+Three years later, the house next door at No. 267 was donated by another German-Jewish philanthropist, Morris Loeb.
 By now the settlement had expanded its services to offer a summer camp.
 Camp Henry was located upstate near Peekskill and every summer around 45 boys, “all from the Ghetto,” as described by The Sun, enjoyed fresh air and escape from the city.

 Tragedy struck Camp Henry in the summer of 1905 when the assistant director, 24-year old Arthur Sobel, drowned while swimming in the lake.
-On July 24 The Sun reported “The boys of the camp and others dived into the lake hundreds of times to-day for the body, but were not successful.”
+On July 24, The Sun reported, “The boys of the camp and others dived into the lake hundreds of times to-day for the body, but were not successful.”

 From its modest beginnings in the old house on Henry Street, Lillian Wald’s settlement had burgeoned by now.
-A kindergarten had been established at No. 279 East Broadway (later moved to a house on Montgomery Street), additional residential space for two nurses was acquired on one floor at No. 52 Henry Street, dancing and gymnasium classes were conducted in the Children’s Aid Society building, and domestic science and home nursing classes were held at No. 226 Henry Street.
-In 1905 the number of nurses had risen to twenty-four.
+A kindergarten had been established at 279 East Broadway (later moved to a house on Montgomery Street), additional residential space for two nurses was acquired on one floor at 52 Henry Street, dancing and gymnasium classes were conducted in the Children’s Aid Society building, and domestic science and home nursing classes were held at 226 Henry Street.
+In 1905, the number of nurses had risen to twenty-four.

 When Lillian Wald retired in 1933 after four decades of service, her nursing staff had risen to 265.
 They still climbed tenement stairs and rode subways to reach sick patients.
 That year they would make 550,000 home visits.
 Wald died in 1940 following a long illness and four years later the Settlement was reorganized.
 The Visiting Nurses Service moved uptown while the Henry Street Settlement remained to focus on the needs of the immediate population.